sumnow/markdown-formatter/README.md

 enable = config.get <boolean> ('enable', true);
 // automatically format the code area or not codeAreaFormat = config.get<boolean>('codeAreaFormat', true);
+// fullwidth character translate into halfwidth character, such as `，：；！“”‘’（）？。`
+// Automatically convert symbols based on context when set to 'auto'
-// fullwidth character translate into halfwidth character.
-Automatically convert symbols based on context when set to false codeAreaToBlock = config.get<string>('codeAreaToBlock', '');
+// Don't convert symbols based on context when set to '_' or '' fullWidthTurnHalfWidth = config.get<string>('fullWidthTurnHalfWidth', 'auto');
 // Convert code block to code area, and the default is not converted.
+// You can set it by any meaningful strings
-For example, if it is set to js, it will be formatted according to the js language syntax. charactersTurnHalf = config.get<any>('charactersTurnHalf', false);
+// if it is set to js, it will be formatted according to the js language syntax. codeAreaToBlock = config.get<string>('codeAreaToBlock', '');
-// enable/disable format code or config beautifyjs(false: disable format code , {}: config beautifyjs)
+// enable/disable format code or config beautifyjs
+// false: disable format code
+// {}: config beautifyjs
 formatOpt = config.get <any> ('formatOpt', {});
 // Format the symbols of the unordered list
 // * > + > -